The structural geology experts

 Evaluate the risk of leakage within reservoir seals, predict mineralisation potential and geotechnical failure.
 Test a series of principal stresses and pressure profiles through depth, taking into consideration hydrostatic, pore and lithostatic pressures.

-Our Fault Analysis module allows rapid evaluation of throw distribution, across-fault juxtaposition and fault sealing capacity in 3D.
+The Fault Analysis module allows rapid evaluation of throw distribution, across-fault juxtaposition and fault sealing capacity in 3D.
 Combined with statistical analysis of fault displacement and scaling relationships, the tool provides powerful validation of geological interpretations and insights into the economic significance of faults.

-Uniquely, the module can be integrated with restoration workflows using Move’s 3D Kinematic Modelling and Stress Analysis modules to provide a complete temporal fault displacement and seal investigation.
+Uniquely, the module can be integrated with restoration workflows using MOVE’s 3D Kinematic Modelling and Stress Analysis modules to provide a complete temporal fault displacement and seal investigation.
 This workflow delivers key information on potential baffles or conduits to flow at the time of hydrocarbon generation and migration.
 The sealing potential of faults and joints encountered in a wide range of mineral and ore systems can also be investigated using this approach.

 Fault Response Modelling